Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Analysis

 \subsection{Devolved Parliaments}

-Aiming to acquire a more detailed representation for each country, we applied our sentiment analysis pipeline to the devolved parliaments of the UK (N.Ireland, Scotland, Wales) and Spain (Catalonia, Basque country).
+Aiming to acquire a more detailed representation for each country, as well as to answer the second part of the research question RQ3, we applied our sentiment analysis pipeline to the devolved parliaments, \textit{2021 Devolved Dataset}, of the UK (N.Ireland, Scotland, Wales) and Spain (Catalonia, Basque country).
 Table \ref{tab:sentiment_dist} displays the sentiment distribution (Overall, `Head' and `Tail') in the main and devolved parliaments for each country.
-The devolved parliaments of the UK follow a similar pattern as its main parliament, with more positive than negative tweets overall.
+The devolved parliaments of the UK follow a similar pattern to its main parliament, with more positive than negative tweets overall.
 In contrast, for the Spanish parliaments there is no consistent pattern with the Basque and main parliaments being dominated by negatively charged tweets whereas in the Catalan parliament the tweets tend to be more positive inclined.

 Irrespective of these differences, all the devolved parliaments seem to follow the same general trend where tweets conveying negative sentiment travel further.
 Similar to their respective main counterparts, we observe that in the `Head' of each devolved parliament negative tweets tend to be more numerous than positive ones.
 The only exception being the Welsh parliament (Senedd) where positive tweets are the majority (49\% positive to 37\% negative).
 These findings provide more evidence to the hypothesis of a higher network penetration of negatively charged tweets.
 It is worth noting that both for the Catalan and Basque parliaments our sentiment model classifies as Neutral only 7\% and 9\% of the total entries which may indicate a higher number of polarised tweets.
 Moreover, in these regions we can find a more frequent use of less-resourced languages which the sentiment analysis model may find it harder to deal with: Catalan (62\% of all entries) and Basque (27\% of all entries) .